OWASP Top 10 and Snort Rule Creation

 Configured the DVWA webserver with Snort IPS to demonstrate OWASP Top 10.
 Will bring up easily understandable vulnerabilities and their respective mitigation strategies, correlated with each category.
 I have also developed tailored Snort rules for the applicable vulnerabilities.

-First, I want to go over on how a Snort rule is structured.
+First, I want to go over how a Snort rule is structured.
 I used Snort 2 in this lab.
 You will usually find the rules as one line, but I like to use the backslashes (“\”) at the end of the rule options to make a new line and help make it more readable.
-Snort 3 does not need the backslashes as it ignores the whitespace.
+Snort 3 does not require backslashes, as it ignores whitespace.

 The rule below is to alert on a Path Traversal on a URL that contains specific content.
 I will be using this rule to explain the format.